How to promote your open source project

 - Make documentation easy to understand, especially for first-time users

 - Split documentation in different levels of usage

 - Have others check your documentation and comment on it

 People using open source projects don’t like outdated projects.
-A project from a few years ago, shows that is not maintained and most users will stop using it.
+A project that was updated more than 1 year ago, will lose new users.
+It shows them that it is not maintained.
 This is also seen on GitHub, with many ghost projects roaming around.